-D: Removal and Changing of E.T.
-Tape II
+D: Removal and Changing of ET Tape

-- 1. Prior to removing the ET Tape II, remove the Blue Cap and release the Cable Tie as shown in Figure 4. - 2.
+- 1. Prior to removing the ET Tape, release the Cable Tie as shown in Figure 2. - 2.
 Refer to Figure 1.Gently take Part C and peel it off of Part A and the face.
-When Part C is loose, stabilize the endotracheal tube and pull Part C Tape from behind the patient's neck by reaching by the earlobe on the Part A side. - 3.
-While stabilizing the endotracheal tube, gently un-wrap the T-Tab in a counter clockwise motion. - 4.
-Once the T-Tab is removed from the endotracheal tube, gently peel Part A from the patient's face.
-Refer to Figure 1. - 5.
+When Part C is loose, stabilize the endotracheal tube and pull Part C tape from behind the patient's neck by reaching by the earlobe on the Part A side. - 3.
+While stabilizing the endotracheal tube, gently un-wrap the T-Tab in a counter clockwise - 4.
+Once the T-Tab is removed from the endotracheal tube, gently peel Part A from the patient's face. - 5.
 Wash and provide the patient's face and neck with the appropriate skin care.